 Once a lively child, filled with infectious enthusiasm for life, Leona is now in a wheelchair and can only communicate through a computerized speech board.

 She doesn’t let that get in the way of enjoying life, as her mum Angela explains.
-And as anyone can see who meet her and sees her beautiful smile.
+And as anyone can see who meets her and sees her beautiful smile.

 “Leona has a busy life, she’s out and about with friends all the time, she has her own car and her own care staff.
 She meets up with friends and goes to the cinema, she loves pretty clothes, make-up and pop music,” she says.